 Developing and Sustaining an Immigration Program

-This two-day training provides a complete overview of how to start and sustain a nonprofit immigration legal services program.
-Attendees will receive 150 power point slides reflecting important lessons from CLINIC’s highly regarded Managing an Immigration Program: Steps for Creating & Increasing Legal Capacity manual.
-This manual and curriculum offers detailed information and suggestions for applying for Board of Immigration Appeals agency recognition and staff accreditation, implementing effective case management systems, fundraising and scores of other pertinent topics related to managing an immigration program.
+Led by CLINIC staff, this two-day training provides a complete overview of how to start and sustain a nonprofit immigration legal services program.
+Attendees will review important lessons from CLINIC’s highly regarded manual, Managing an Immigration Program: Steps for Creating & Increasing Legal Capacity.
+This manual and curriculum offer detailed information and suggestions for applying for Department of Justice agency recognition and staff accreditation, implementing effective case management systems, fundraising and scores of other pertinent topics related to managing an immigration program.

 Participants will learn:

 - how to determine which client cases to accept;